How To Train For a 5k (And Love It) + 5k Training Plan

 Establish a foundation – learn to love running.

 So many people see running as a dreaded chore.
-They know it’s healthy, they know all about its many benefits.
+They know it’s healthy and they know all about its many benefits.
 And yet, every time they get out there, they find themselves miserable.

 Know what to do when you get tired.

-Some people focus on their breathing during a run.
-Others actively watch the scenery as they pass through it.
+Some people focus on their breathing during a run, and others actively watch the scenery as they pass by it.
 Still others download competitive apps that keep them on their toes during the run, encouraging them to do better.

-All of these are methods for distracting your mind when you feel bored or tired – they’ll help you in times when you feel you can’t go on.
+All of these methods for distracting your mind when you feel bored or tired will help you in times when you feel you can’t go on.

 Have someone meet you at the finish line.